The Tour: 45 Years (1977-2022)

 — THE WALL STREET JOURNAL —

-Travel with Don Herron over the fog-shrouded hills stalked by Sam Spade, the Continental Op, and other hardboiled characters created by San Francisco’s most renowned mystery and noir writer.
-During this walk you’ll see the buildings where Hammett wrote his most famous stories and the majority of locales from his classic novel, The Maltese Falcon.
+But for forty-five years you could walk with Don Herron over the fog-shrouded hills stalked by Sam Spade, the Continental Op, and other hardboiled characters created by San Francisco’s most renowned mystery and noir writer.
+During the Dashiell Hammett Tour you saw the buildings where Hammett wrote his most famous stories — and the majority of locales from his classic novel, The Maltese Falcon.

 Shadow Sam Spade in his quest for the fabulous figurine of a mysterious black bird.
 Prowl the back alleys where the Continental Op, Hammett’s longest-running detective, faced down the opposition over the barrel of his blazing .38.
 Follow Hammett himself as he works for the Pinkerton Detective Agency on the infamous Fatty Arbuckle case.
 See the spot where Spade’s partner, Miles Archer, with a smile on his mug and his pistol buttoned away under his overcoat, met swift death in the night-fog.